FairWorkly/FairWorkly/agent-service/README.md

 ```

 If you already created a virtual environment with a different Python version, remove
-`agent-service/.venv` first and then re-run the commands above so local development
+`.venv` first and then re-run the commands above so local development
 matches Docker and CI.

 Set secrets via shell environment variables (recommended):